 For instance, let’s take the case of a startup that has created an innovative software-based on new, emerging technologies.
 The startup founders might know for sure that technology is valuable and it will open up market opportunities.

-Yet that same founder might not have a clue about who the potential customers might be.
+Yet that samemight not have a clue about who the potential customers might be.
 This shouldn’t surprise you.
 Starting up a business doesn’t necessarily mean to start from a problem people have.

 That is true in more traditional industries.
-Yet in tech, the opposite might apply.
+In tech, the opposite might apply.
 You have new technology and a product that does many things.

 However, you struggle to have that business take off.
 How to find your customers?
 Often they will come to you as the interactions with the first customers become more intense.
 You’ll also refine your service to make it more focused on specific features and needs.